pvarshh/tennis-prediction/README.md

-this table shows the percentage of matches won by the lower-ranked player ('upsets') across different tournament levels and surfaces. the is_upset variable becomes True only for those rows in matches_df where the player listed as the winner actually had a worse rank (reminder: higher rank value means actual lower rank) than the player listed as the loser. overall, this table provides insight into identifying environments where rankings might be less predictive and upsets are more common.
+This table shows the percentage of matches won by the lower-ranked player ('upsets') across different tournament levels and surfaces. the is_upset variable becomes True only for those rows in matches_df where the player listed as the winner actually had a worse rank (reminder: higher rank value means actual lower rank) than the player listed as the loser. overall, this table provides insight into identifying environments where rankings might be less predictive and upsets are more common.

-## Step 3: Framing a Prediction Problem
+## Framing a Prediction Problem

 As hinted in the introduction, our prediction problem is to predict the outcome of a specific ATP tour tennis match between two designated players ('player 1' and 'player 2'), using only information that would be known before the match commences (to make our model actually useful).
 This prediction problem is a **Binary Classification** task because the model will predict one of two possible classes: either player 1 wins, or player 1 loses (so player 2 wins).